refusado/progress.css/README.md

 # Progress.css

 A simple and dynamic way to create horizontal and/or circular progress bars **without javascript**.
-The library aims to provide an easy and customizable implementation of progress bars with HTML allowing users to integrate them seamlessly into their projects and display a progress as they wish without much effort and.
+The library aims to provide an easy and customizable implementation of progress bars with HTML allowing users to integrate them seamlessly into their projects and display a progress as they wish without much effort.

 ## Features